creme332/rowmerge/docs/PROBLEM_STATEMENT.md

     ```

 5. The merging operation should be reversible: We should be able to obtain the original input from the compressed result, ignoring order of rows.
-6. Two rows can be merged if they differ by exactly one column.

-    An invalid merge is to convert
+    An invalid merge is:

     ```
     1 1 1 2
     1 3 2 2   -->  1 1|3 1|2 2  [WRONG]
     ```

-   because if we had to unmerge/uncompress `1 1|3 1|2 2`, invalid rows such as `1 1 3 2` will be created.
+   because if we had to unmerge/uncompress `1 1|3 1|2 2`, extra rows `1 1 3 2` and `1 3 1 2` will be created.
+These extra rows were not part of the original input.

+---

 One way to compress the original input is as follows: